 Are you proposing any change to public paths, public rights of way or affecting any public right of access?
-Yes 🗵 No If Yes please show on your drawings the position of any affected areas highlighting the changes you propose to make, including arrangements for continuing or alternative public access.
+Yes X No If Yes please show on your drawings the position of any affected areas highlighting the changes you propose to make, including arrangements for continuing or alternative public access.
 Water Supply and Drainage Arrangements Will your proposal require new or altered water supply or drainage arrangements?
 Are you proposing to connect to the public drainage network (eg. to an existing sewer)?
 Yes - connecting to public drainage network No - proposing to make private drainage arrangements Not Applicable - only arrangements for water supply required As you have indicated that you are proposing to make private drainage arrangements, please provide further details.
-What private arrangements are you proposing?
-New/Altered septic tank. ✓ Treatment/Additional treatment (relates to package sewage treatment plants, or passive sewage treatment such as a reed bed). ✓ Other private drainage arrangement (such as chemical toilets or composting toilets).
+What private arrangements are you proposing? ☐ New/Altered septic tank.
+X Treatment/Additional treatment (relates to package sewage treatment plants, or passive sewage treatment such as a reed bed)).
+Other private drainage arrangement (such as chemical toilets or composting toilets).
 Please explain your private drainage arrangements briefly here and show more details on your plans and supporting information: Foul water will be taken to a proposed treatment plan and then into a nearby watercourse.
 See GMC Surveys report.
 Surface water will be taken to a proposed raingarden and then into a nearby watercourse.
 See GMC Surveys report.
 Do your proposals make provision for sustainable drainage of surface water?? (e.g. SUDS arrangements) Note:- Please include details of SUDS arrangements on your plans Selecting 'No' to the above question means that you could be in breach of Environmental legislation.
 Are you proposing to connect to the public water supply network?
-Yes No, using a private water supply No connection required If No, using a private water supply, please show on plans the supply and all works needed to provide it (on or off site).
-Assessment of Flood Risk Is the site within an area of known risk of flooding?
-If the site is within an area of known risk of flooding you may need to submit a Flood Risk Assessment before your application can be determined.
-You may wish to contact your Planning Authority or SEPA for advice on what information may be required.
-Do you think your proposal may increase the flood risk elsewhere?
+X Yes No, using a private water supply No connection required If No using a private water august, places show an place the august, and all works needed to provide it (on an off site) If No, using a private water supply, please show on plans the supply and all works needed to provide it (on or off site).
+Assessment of Flood Risk (now Assessment of Flood Risk